junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 > Male customer orders sushi.
 AI says: "Raw fish is discouraged during pregnancy.
 C-section scheduled for August 14" (Text pops up: "Feature: AutoMedLink™ now syncing with nearby hospital.")
 Customer stunned: "But I'm not --" Cut.
 Spokesperson smiles.

+INT.
+SUSHI BAR - SELF-ORDERING TABLET - DAY

+A MAN scrolls through the tablet menu and selects a Sushi Combo.
+Electric blue circle on top of the screen loads and processes.

+TABLET SCREEN - AI'S POV

+Facial scan activates.
+Body scan activates.
+Syncs with recent medical data.
+A warning alert overlay appears: "Pregnancy risk warning.
+Expecting date: August 14."

+BACK TO SCENE

+AI (V.O.): Raw fish is discouraged during pregnancy.
+C-section scheduled for August 14.

+Text pops up on the tablet:

+"Feature: AutoMedLink™ now syncing with nearby hospital."

+The man shocked, frozen.
+Glancing down at himself.

+MAN: (confused) But I'm not --

 > Customer bites a burger -- it's rubbery.
 Spits it.
 AI: "This meal includes ZeroCal™ 3D-printed plant polymer patties.
 Digestive stimulation, no weight gain!
 You're now on-track for summer body goal!"

+INT.
+FAST FOOD RESTAURANT - DAY

+A CUSTOMER takes a big bite of his burger.
+Chews once.
+Twice.
+Face contorts.
+He spits it onto the table.

+Screen above table lights up.

+AI (V.O.): This meal includes ZeroCal™ 3D-printed plant polymer patties.
+Digestive stimulation, no weight gain!
+You're now on-track for summer body goal!

+The customer stares at the burger, disgusted, horrified.

 > A romantic couple at a table, the woman's dessert order is cancelled.
 AI says: "Your Hinge date ends at 9:12 pm.
 Dessert will increase bloating probability by 42%, exceeding success threshold.
 Order declined."

+INT.
+RESTAURANT - EVENING

+A ROMANTIC COUPLE sits at a cozy corner table.
+Soft lighting.
+Candle flickers.
+The WOMAN taps the dessert option on the tabletop screen.
+Electric blue lights show up on the screen.

+AI'S POV

+Scanning the situation, the two people, the woman especially.
+A warning sign shows "Romantic interest detected.
+Bloating risk increase."

+BACK TO SCENE

+The tablet screen flashes red: "Order cancelled."

+AI (V.O.): "Your Hinge date ends at 9:12 pm.
+Dessert will increase bloating probability by 42%, exceeding success threshold.
+Order declined."

+The woman blinks, stunned, humiliated.

+The MAN awkwardly sips his drink.

 > Two customers side by side.
 One gets a gentle soothing British voice: "Perhaps you'd enjoy a calming herbal tea."
 The other gets a drill-sergeant tone: "Fries denied.
 You've exceeded your fat quota."
 Spokesperson nods proudly.

+INT.
+FAST FOOD RESTAURANT - SELF-ORDERING KIOSK - DAY

+Two CUSTOMERS stand side by side, each facing their own kiosk.

+CUSTOMER #1, a woman, hears a gentle, soothing British voice.

+AI (V.O.): (with soft British accent) Perhaps you'd enjoy a calming herbal  tea.

+Customer #1 smiles softly, nods.

+CUSTOMER #2, a man, receives a harsh, drill-sergeant tone.

+AI (V.O.): (film, commanding) Fries denied.
+You've exceeded your fat quota.

+Customer #2 glances at Customer #1's kiosk, who glances back and shrugs.
+He frowns, reluctantly flip the menu page of fries, to check the next page which is salad.

 ## Tier 3 - Infinity